SignpostMarv/Prebuild/dnpb/doc/readme.txt

 MonoDevelop (MonoDevelop.sh) - http://www.monodevelop.com/

 Notes:
-MonoDevelop uses the same project files as SharpDevelop as it is a Unix port for it using the open-source implementation of the .NET Framework, Mono.
-A Unix Shell script is provided for it though, as this is far more appropriate then a windows batch file.
+A Unix Shell script is provided for MonoDevelop, as this is far more appropriate then a windows batch file.
 Visual Studio .NET 2005 and the Visual Express IDE's can import solutions from older versions of Visual Studio .NET.
 NAnt and Makefiles are not currently supported as NAnt allows for VS.NET solutions to be executed directly.